Can You Freeze Brie Cheese?

-As you can tell, the whole process is super simple and takes a couple of minutes at best.
+As you can tell, the whole process is super simple (I use it for freezing Blue cheese too) and takes a couple of minutes.
 We still freeze the cheese with as little air as possible to avoid freezer burn and keep the quality of the cheese high.
 And you can easily grab a slice or two from the freezer bag without having to defrost the whole thing.

 When it comes to thawing frozen brie, there are a couple of options: